rdkmaster/j-lunker/README.md

 ## Where are the codes stored

-J-lunker does not store the codes permanently, our users store them.
+J-lunker does not store the codes permanently, its users store them.
 J-lunker just only tries to evaluate the codes.
-This is nice if you have a lot of codes to be evaluated, and the codes are generated and updated automatically by some tool like CI or scripts.
+This is nice if you have a lot of codes to be evaluated like the demos of [Jigsaw](https://github.com/rdkmaster/jigsaw) or [angular.io](angular.io) or [angular.cn](angular.cn).
+Storing the codes by yourself makes it very easy to generate or update the codes automatically by some tool like CI or scripts.

 ## How to use